soda-labo/soda-labo.github.io/_pages/openings.md

 permalink: /vacancies
 ---

-# Open Positions: Currently, there are no open positions available in the Soda Lab.
-Please check back later for Fall 2026.

 ## Research Directions

 We study social phenomena through large-scale data and AI/computational tools, aiming to tackle big *societal problems*.